philip-bbaale/Akan-Names/README.md

 Author(s) information: Namugera Bbaale Philip

+# Setup instructions:
-Setup instructions; Fill in all the fields and tap the check validity button to find out what your Akan name is.
+Fill in all the fields and tap the check validity button to find out what your Akan name is.

-Technologies used: html, css, bootstrap, js.
+# Technologies used:
+* html,
+* css,
+* bootstrap,
+* js.

 # BDD:
 Day of the week (d) = ( ( (CC/4) -2*CC-1) + ((5*YY/4) ) + ((26*(MM+1)/10)) + DD ) mod 7